Bull River guard Station

 - General info

 Recreation: The Bull River is 24.7 miles long from its headwaters to where it meets the Cabinet Gorge Reservoir.
-Fish species include westslope cutthroat trout, large scale sucker and mountain whitefish.
-Visit the Montana Fish, Wildlife and Parks website for fishing regulations and hunting seasons and permits.
+Fish species include westslope cutthroat trout, large scale sucker, and mountain whitefish.
+Visit the Montana Fish, Wildlife, and Parks website for fishing regulations and hunting seasons and permits.
 Hikers might be interested in two excellent day hiking options located near the guard station: the Pilick Ridge Trail #1036 and the Berray Mountain Trail #967.
 Both lead to lookouts with impressive views of the Cabinet Mountains.
-The Berray Mountain Lookout tower, built in the 1930's, is listed on the National Historic Lookout Register.
-For those interested in horseback riding, there is plenty of opportunity to explore the surrounding land.
+The Berray Mountain Lookout tower, built in the 1930s, is listed on the National Historic Lookout Register.
+For those interested in horseback riding, there is plenty of opportunities to explore the surrounding land.
 Stock animals are not allowed in the cabin area, but visitors may tie up across the road or 50 yards behind the station.
-As always, certified weed free hay is required on all Forest Service lands.
+As always, certified weed-free hay is required on all Forest Service lands.

 Facilities: The two-story cabin spans 700 square feet and is equipped with period furniture, including three full beds and two single beds with mattresses.
 The cabin can accommodate a maximum of 8 people and does require guests to bring a few of their own supplies to ensure a comfortable stay.
-In addition to the bedding, the cabin features a sitting room with chairs and a kitchen/dining room with a hutch, table and chairs and electric range.
-The space is heated with a forced air electric furnace, and comes with some cleaning supplies.
-There is no indoor plumbing at the cabin; an outhouse with vault toilet is located nearby.
+In addition to the bedding, the cabin features a sitting room with chairs and a kitchen/dining room with a hutch, table and chairs, and electric range.
+The space is heated with a forced-air electric furnace and comes with some cleaning supplies.
+There is no indoor plumbing at the cabin; an outhouse with a vault toilet is located nearby.
 A horse corral is located behind the cabin.
 Drinking water is also not available; guests must bring plenty of their own.
-Available all year round. $55/night fee.
+Available all year round.

 Courtesy of USDA Forest Service